jmoraispk/loglife/docs/index.md

 **For Users:**

-Start using LogLife by exploring the [Usage Guide](usage/overview/) to learn about audio journaling, referrals, and managing your goals.
+Explore the [Usage Guide](usage/overview/) to learn about audio journaling, referrals, and managing goals.

 **For Developers:**

-Set up LogLife locally by following the [Developer Guide](developer/overview/) — it covers backend setup, WhatsApp client configuration, and system architecture.
+See the [Developer Guide](developer/overview/) - it covers complete local/remote setup and system architecture.

 ---